 - Hot glue gun

 Are you ready to get make these Tea Tin Candles?
 Good!
 I’m so excited for you to try this fun project.
 Once you get the chance to make one, please let me know how it turns out for you!
 Leave a comment and rate the instructions below.
 This will help me with the creation of future recipes!
 I’d also love to feature your creation in my monthly newsletter, so you can upload a photo to Instagram or Twitter with the tag @sweetcayenne5 to be featured!
-Also be sure the DIY Coffee Cup Candle post if you haven’t already.
+You can also find me on YouTube.
+Be sure to check out the DIY Coffee Cup Candle post if you haven’t already.

 - One Harney and Sons empty tea tin, washed and wiped dry